This blog post answers some of the most frequent questions workers and employers have when facing a workers’ compensation claim.

 Extent of coverage

 Q: Is the worker covered if the accident occurs while traveling to a job site?

 A: Workers’ compensation does not cover employees injured during their normal commute to their usual reporting location.
 If an employee is sent on the road (to deliver or pick up equipment, etc.) and is injured en route, workers’ compensation coverage may be extended.

-A: No benefits will be extended if the injury (or death) was the result of an employee's willful misconduct or negligence.
-The operative word is "willful" and employers frequently try to blame the injured worker in order to deny a claim.
-It is important to note that injuries resulting from an employee working under pressure of time contraints, insufficient training or lack of proper supervision should be covered.
+A: No benefits will be extended if the injury (or death) was the result of an employee’s willful misconduct or negligence.
+The operative word is “willful” and employers frequently try to blame the injured worker in order to deny a claim.
+It is important to note that injuries resulting from an employee working under the pressure of time constraints, insufficient training, or lack of proper supervision should be covered.